SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/antivirus/145-how-to-whitelist-salad-in-bitdefender-antivirus-plus.md

 **12. Salad should now be whitelisted correctly**

 Open your Salad widget, and click the play button.
-Contact support [here](/contact) if this issue persists.
+If this issue persists, contact [Salad Support](/contact).